CfnGuardrail

 kms_key_arn

-The ARN of the AWS KMS key used to encrypt the guardrail.
+The ARN of the AWS KMS key that you use to encrypt the guardrail.

 logical_id